 Spencerport Junior Baseball is a community organization focused on providing baseball and softball opportunities to our area's youth.
 We emphasize sportsmanship, leadership and community involvement while playing and teaching the games of baseball and so

-Spencerport Junior Baseball & Softball is a community organization focused on providing baseball and softball opportunities to our area's youth.
+Spencerport Junior Baseball & Softball (established in 1954) is a community organization focused on providing baseball and softball opportunities to our area's youth.
 We emphasize sportsmanship, leadership and community involvement while playing and teaching the fundamentals of the games of baseball and softball.
 Annually our organization involves approximately 500 youths ages 5 to 18 as well as many adult volunteers.
 We support several different age levels and skill levels including both House and Travel teams.
 Play generally begins around mid-April and continues through August.

 Please see below for a list of questions we are frequently asked.

 Q: When are registrations open for the spring house baseball season?

 A: Registrations are generally open from mid-November until the end of March.
 They are first come, first serve.
 If a league is already full...please, please add yourself to the waitlist.
 Once we have enough waitlist signups to field another team, we will add one so everyone who wants to play can hopefully have a spot!
 Also, please make sure to register before February 1 so you don't have to pay the $10 late registration fee (and to allow us to better plan the upcoming season).